 Using entertaining rhyming, 100 Snowman’s illustrations help students count and visualize equations, while also identifying number groupings.
 Students enjoy watching these joyful snowmen as they have snowball fights, go ice skating, and build forts all while sporting unique snowy winter looks.

-This precious story takes you inside the minds of family living inside the snow globe, and it honestly will keep your imagination running wild for days.
+This precious story takes you inside the minds of a family living inside the snow globe, and it will keep your imagination running wild for days!
 The baby in the house seems to be the only one paying any attention to the snow globe, and it is a wonderful journey watching these two worlds connect.

 None of the adults think that the few snowflakes that are falling will amount to anything.
 But one boy and his dog have faith that the snow will amount to something spectacular, and when snowflakes start to fall down on the city, they are also the only ones who do their best to truly enjoy it.
 This beautifully illustrated Caldecott Award winner will quickly become a classroom favorite!